aliev/vim/README.md

 # Esc. fixes insert mode exit lag in vim
 set -sg escape-time 0
 set -g terminal-overrides 'xterm*:smcup@:rmcup@'

+# Enable mouse
+set -g mode-mouse on
+set -g mouse-resize-pane on
+set -g mouse-select-pane on
+set -g mouse-select-window on
 ```

 It seems all is well until it comes to using iTerm2 on OSX.
 Suddenly scrolling